XiaoGeNintendo/HHSOJ-Web-Edition/README.md

 - 18w71d: Fixed that admin platform will cause NullPointerException

 - 18w72e: Update HHSOJ Folder. (but nth was changed in fact)

+- 18w73a: You can now send Contest Clarifications...
+But admin cannot reply to it.